aburgisser/team-collaboration/docs/InPersonMeetings.md

 # In-Person Meetings

-It's remarkable, iven all of the scientific innovations that have occurred during the past century, that scientists continue to rely on a relatively limited range of communication tools when they gather together in person.
+It's remarkable, given all of the scientific innovations that have occurred during the past century, that scientists continue to rely on a relatively limited range of communication tools when they gather together in person.
 Despite some signs of recent change, the majority of scientific workshops rely almost entirely on presentations as a mode of communication.
 Presentations involve the one-way transfer of information from a speaker to an audience of passive listeners.
 While presentations do have a place in scientific communcation, serving primarily to convey new knowledge that will be of interest to a broad community, they are largely ineffective when it comes to building and maintaining team collaborations.
 We feel that presentations should be one of a broad spectrum of tools available to researchers when they gather together in person.
 Below we list a series of additional structures that we have experimented with in structuring in-person workshops.

 ## Meeting Design